Picture of Alexander Brazie

 The IGDA server puts devs in contact with communities worldwide

 The IGDA created their Discord server in 2017, and they have grown the community to about 10,000 members.
-Join up with /invite/igda and make the community even larger.
 The community has much more to offer than there’s room to mention here: marketing advice, tutorials, links to assets, and playtesting solutions.

 4. D3v Central Station Discord